-Compass is a modular, web-based school management platform that has enabled the College to streamline communication with students and families.
-The College uses Compass for a number of functions, including attendance and roll marking, semester reports and progress reporting, booking Parent Teacher Interviews, calendar and news item updates, and communicating with families as per our Staged Response processes.
-The College is able to receive feedback from parents/guardians via the 'Insights' module.
-Compass works on all modern browsers on any device and parents/guardians are encouraged to download the Compass app.
+Compass is a web-based and APP school management system that has enabled the College to streamline communication with students and families.
+The College uses Compass to support student management and school operations, including attendance and roll marking, semester reports and GPA progress reporting, booking Parent/Guardian Teacher Interviews, calendars and event and school payments, news and school notifications (Newsfeed), and communicating with families as per our Student Wide Positive Behaviour Support framework.
+The College can receive feedback from students/parents/guardians via the 'Insights' survey and questionnaire module.
+Compass works on all modern internet browsers or on smart mobile phone devices, with parents/guardians encouraged to download the Compass APP to receive school communications.
+Parent/guardian and student login details are provided by the school, not Compass.
+After security checks, parent/guardian usernames and passwords can be accessed via the general office during school hours.